buerki/SubString/README.md

 Generally, all scripts (i.e. the files ending in .sh) should be placed in a location that is in the user's $PATH variable (or the location should be added to the $PATH variable) so they can be called from the command line.
 A good place to put the scripts might be /usr/local/bin or $HOME/bin.

+Using the supplied installers:

-For OS X and Linux, an installer is provided that takes care of these installation steps.
-Inside the SubString directory, double-click on `linux_installer` (for Linux) or `OSX_installer` (OS X).
-This replaces previous versions of the installed files.
+For OS X, (Ubuntu-)Linux and Cygwin, installers are provided.
+Inside the SubString directory, double-click on `linux_installer` (for Linux), `OSX_installer` (OS X) or `Cygwin_installer`/`Cygwin64_installer` (for Cygwin regular and 64-bit installations).[^3]
+[^3]: If the double-clickable installers fail to run, open a terminal window and run the `install.sh` instead.
+These installers replace previous versions of the installed files.
 It may be necessary to log out and log in again before the installation takes effect.
 The success of the installation can be verified by opening a terminal window and typing the following: `substring.sh -h`.
 A help message should be displayed.
 If the installation  was successful, the rest of this section can be skipped.
 Depending on the particular system setup, automatic installation might fail.
-In this case, or if running on Cygwin, the following manual installation instructions should be followed.
+In this case, the following manual installation instructions should be followed.

 Detailed instructions for manual installation: